Request for controller_issues_bulk_edit_after_save hook

 before_save hook is called the Journal is created.
 That is if an external tool tries to get such Journal by ID it failes to find it...

-#4 Updated by Holger Just about 11 years ago
+#4 Updated by Holger Just over 12 years ago

 Then hook yourself into